Terradue/doc-developer-sandbox/README.md

-# Developer Cloud Sandbox Documentation
+# Developer Cloud Sandboxes service

-This is the official repository of the Developer Cloud Sandbox.
+This is the official documentation repository of the Developer Cloud Sandboxes service.

 This documentation is live at:
 [http://docs.terradue.com/developer](http://docs.terradue.com/developer)